- Instructions for Form 1066 - Main Contents

 Don't include interest deducted on line 9 or interest on indebtedness incurred or continued to purchase or carry obligations on which the interest is wholly exempt from income tax.
 You may elect to include amortization of bond premium on taxable bonds acquired before 1988 unless you elected to offset amortizable bond premium against the interest accrued on the bond (see the Section I, line 1, instructions).
 Don't include any amount attributable to a tax-exempt bond.

-If you have to pay tax on net income from foreclosure property, you should include this tax (from Schedule J, line 10) on line 11.
+If you have to pay tax on net income from foreclosure property, you should include this tax (from Schedule J, line 10) on line 11 of Form 1066.

 See section 164(d) for apportionment of taxes on real property between the seller and purchaser.